 The Agency obtained a line of credit from the Federal Highway Administration in the aggregate amount of \$120,000, available upon completion of the toll road.
-The agreement provides for borrowings of up to \$12,000 per year, which expires at the end of each year if not used, from the date of completion of the construction of the toll road and is scheduled to end on December 31, 2009.
-The available balance remaining as of June 30, 2007 is \$36,000.
+The agreement provides for borrowings of up to \$12,000 per year, which expire at the end of each year if not used, from the date of completion of the construction of the toll road until December 31, 2007.
+The available balance remaining as of June 30, 2007 is \$12,000.
 Borrowings are available only to the extent revenues from toll operations and standard reserves are less than necessary for debt service.

 Borrowings under the facility for debt service shall bear interest at the 30-year United States Treasury Bond rate plus 48 basis points on the date such loans are made and are due within 30 years.
-Borrowings for operations shall bear interest at a corresponding Treasury Note rate plus 48 basis points and are due within three years.
+Borrowings for operations shall bear interest at a corresponding treasury note rate plus 48 basis points and are due within three years.
 At June 30, 2007, there were no borrowings outstanding on the line of credit.